 order gabapentin cod Expert Fix: This preoccupation with eating “healthy” or “clean” foods is called ortherexia nervosa.
 “Find other hobbies so as not to obsess about food rituals,” says MF adviser Jim White.

 You’ll sacrifice family, friends, and work responsibilities before missing or even postponing one of your workouts.

-Expert Fix: See a counselor or find a support group.
+watch Expert Fix: See a counselor or find a support group.
 A doctor might prescribe an antianxiety medication.